quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-- If the frame's sequence number is greater than the largest one seen so far, the endpoint MUST replace old recorded state with values received in this frame, including the recorded sequence number.
+- If the frame's sequence number is greater than the largest one seen so far, the endpoint MUST replace old recorded state with values received in this frame, including the recorded Sequence Number.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}